themonkslab/dream_teamers_courses/dart/11.Medium_Dart/3_Creating_and_ running_ a_project.md

 If you enter the `dart` command, you will see that one of the last available commands is the `run` command.
 If you enter `dart run` while inside the project folder, Dart automatically knows which file contains your `main` and in which folder it is so it runs your program without any problems. 💀 Go and see what happens if you move that file inside the `bin` folder to another location?

 When we create a console project by _template_, it is created with a certain structure (which we respect and follow as a best practice), so Dart knows where everything is located.
-If we change them from one place to another, it cannot run our program with the `run` command just like that.
+If we change files from one place to another, it cannot run our program with the `run` command just like that.
 However, if we provide it with the _path_ or precise location of our file after `dart run` (`dart run ./location_of_our_file/your_file_name.dart`), it will also run it.

 However, what happens if we modify the main function a bit to use its arguments?
 Something like this: